nicolettafbr/Qontainer/README.md

 ## Other (more technical) things
 As far as all the technical stuff goes, Qontainer is a container which main purpose is to contain a series of miscellaneous elements (no pun intended).
 To pursue this purpose we were asked to develop a hierarchy using C++ and I chose to base mine on fitness exercises (the complete hierarchy and other technicalities can be found in the file ‘relazione.pdf’).
+Realised within the Qt framework, the GUI is also completely written in C++.